 Physical Education Courses

-Two regular terms of physical education course work are
+Two regular terms of physical education course work are required for graduation.

 One term should be taken in the first year with the encouragement of completing the requirement by the end of the sophomore year.
 No more than one activity course or varsity team sport in a single term may be taken in fulfillment of this requirement.
 No more than one activity at the 100 level or 300 level may be counted toward satisfying the requirement.
 A 200-level course may not be repeated for credit.
 To satisfy a term of the physical education requirement, all work must be completed within the term.
 These courses carry no academic credit and are graded on a pass/fail basis.
 All courses are offered to first-year students as well as the Hollins community.